drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 ## Goal

-Select an architecture for the media storage ZFS pool that provides:
+Select a device configuration the media storage ZFS pool.

-- Storage redundancy
+## Options

-- Flexibility around expansion and change
+1. 2-way mirror vdevs
-- Simplicity
+2. 3-way mirror vdevs
-- Ease of recovery after device failure
+3. raidz1 vdevs
-- Efficient use of storage space
+4. raidz2 vdevs
-- Good performance, prioritizing reading data
+5. raidz3 vdevs

 ## Decision

 Use 2-way mirror vdevs to create a ZFS pool for media storage.

-## Side effects
+## Effects

 Faster reads than RAID-Z because reading blocks can be parallelized across disks.
 I can buy disks that prioritize reliability over speed because of this speed boost.